 Carl Jung named each of his personality types according to its dominant function.
 What we now would refer to as an INJ type, for instance, Jung referred to as the Introverted Intuition (Ni) type.
 Jung of course had good reasons for doing so.
 For one, he saw the dominant function as the most conscious and well-developed of all the functions; even the auxiliary function, in his view, was typically far less consciously accessible.
 Jung did believe, however, that the non-dominant functions could to some extent be developed in order to round out and assist the dominant function.

-In examining the functional stacks of these two types, you’ll notice a consistent oscillation between their E and I functions.
-This arrangement provides the necessary balance and complementarity between neighboring functions in the functional stack.
+In examining the function stacks of these two types, you’ll notice a consistent oscillation between their E and I functions.
+This arrangement provides the necessary balance and complementarity between neighboring functions in the function stack.

 A Suitable Sidekick: The Auxiliary vs. Inferior Function

 Having now reviewed the basic architecture of the function stack, we can now consider whether the dominant is better off partnering with the auxiliary versus the inferior function.
 Or, in light of the fact that the ultimate goal of individuation is to develop and integrate ALL the functions in the function stack, we might instead ask ourselves which of these two functions should be the chief priority or first step in the journey toward type development.